marieschroeder/HomeSet/README.md

 # Usage
 Disclaimer: At the moment the algorithmus is not clever enough to process any given picture.
 You may need to edit the preprocessed picture.
 But no worries, a handy tool for that is included in the application (drawing.ipynb / editing.ipynb)!

+## preparation.py
+If your setup is very slick this algorithmus recognizes holds on your wall for you.
+Possible commands are documented in the docstring.

+Use python preparation.py -h in a console in the working directory to find out about it.

+## Drawing and editing holds on your wall

+### drawing.ipynb
+The application to draw shapes that are not properly recognized by the algorithmus

+### editing.ipynb
+The application to edit / delete shapes that are not properly recognized by the alrorithmus or wrongly drawn by an operator

 ## How to start the app